Hepatitis C is the most common chronic blood-borne illness in the United States. It affects about

 If you are an expectant mother who has been exposed to the hepatitis C virus, you may have questions about your health and that of your baby.

-You might wonder if a natural delivery increases the risk of mother-to-child transmission of the virus.
+You might wonder if a vaginal birth increases the risk of mother-to-child transmission of the virus.
 Based on the research, that doesn’t appear to be the case.

 Researchers at the